 Family Secrets, 2025 - 2026.
 Solo intervention, Hastings Museum & Art Gallery, East Sussex.

-Family Secrets is a special intervention that uses sculpture and colour to activate the ceramics collection at Hastings Museum & Art Gallery.
+Family Secrets is a special intervention where sculpture and colour activate the ceramics collection at Hastings Museum & Art Gallery.

-Kim L Pace’s strange, surreal and symbolic figures are placed in dialogue with the museum’s collection, animating ceramics from function into fiction.
-Pace’s new story-vessels and ceramic sculptures reflect her fascination with the varying ways in which we experience the world, and how the lives of those before us shape who we are today.
+Placed in dialogue with the museum’s collection, Pace’s strange, surreal and symbolic figures animate ceramics from function into fiction.
+The story-vessels and ceramic sculptures reflect her fascination with the varying ways in which we experience the world, and how the lives of those before us shape who we are today.
 Her sculptural objects - 17 in total - blur artifact and emotion, suggesting each becomes a container, where viewers are encouraged to imagine what family secrets, forgotten narratives, and intimate truths might be held within these works.
 Drawing upon historical sculptural and ceramic forms and the silent inheritance of family history, Pace’s sculptures also remind us that the adjacent museum objects, along with their secrets and provenances, are also passed down and passed on.
-Work development was supported by a bursary from a-n.
+Work development supported by a bursary from a-n.

 Vessel For Family Secrets, 2025, glazed ceramic.
-This sculpture relates to ritualistic storage vessels from across many cultures, like Etruscan Cistae which feature mythological scenes in low relief.
+Relates to ritualistic storage vessels, like Etruscan Cistae which feature mythological scenes in low relief.

 Tureen (For Family Shame), 2025.
 Glazed ceramic.
-A tureen is a large serving dish for holding soup.
-Here, Pace alters associations of sustenance by re-imagining it as a container for the deeply corrosive emotion of shame.
+Pace alters associations of a tureen by re-imagining it as a container for the deeply corrosive emotion of shame.

 Family Ties, 2022-23.
 All glazed ceramic.
-The works in this display come from a series where Pace is considering the impact of family histories–especially matrilineal ancestors–on how we experience the world and how our forebears help shape our lives and identities in the present.
+The series considers the impact of family histories–especially matrilineal ancestors–on how we experience the world and how our forebears help shape our lives and identities.

 Tureen (For Family Shame), 2025.
 Glazed ceramic.